abhishekdipu/notes-redux/notes/3_redux_with_react/2. redux with hooks/redux_with_hooks.md

-# React Redux + Hooks
+# React-Redux with Hooks

-## Using Redux before hooks : React Redux pattern
+## How we were using Redux with react before hooks was introduced in react ? :

+- it's called React-Redux pattern
-1. Action creators, reducers, provide the store and connect the components.
+- here we were creating Action-creators, reducers-functions and provide it to the store and connect the components.
-2. Components can access state and dispatch actions React Hooks
+- so Components can access state and dispatch actions

 ## Using Redux with hooks